mbabynames search ✿

 Hilda Brielle

-"noble and strong" (Hilda) meets "God is my strength" (Brielle).
+"battle woman" (Hilda) meets "God is my strength" (Brielle).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard B in Brielle gives a clean break after Hilda's open vowel ending.

 Hilda Belle